Next: Modify Macros, Up: Generalized Variables [Contents][Index]

 destination string.
 For example:

-The generalized variable buffer-substring
+The generalized variable buffer-substring, listed above,

 also works in this way by replacing a portion of the current buffer.